EliteMasterEric/EnigmaEngine/README.md

 Enigma Engine also has the following features:
 * All the features of Kade v1.7, including custom keybinds, togglable anti-mash, better input detection, and more.
+* Support for 9-key songs with reworked charter and custom keybinds.

 ## Media